boumex/HonorSpy/README.md

 ### Commands
 * `/hs report` -> shows your own standing report and rank estimate.
 * `/hs search PlayerName` -> shows another player's standing report and rank estimate (case insensitive).
-* `/hs players limit` -> defines the max number of players to show in standings table.
+* `/hs players 0-10000` -> defines the max number of players to show in standings table.
 * `/hs show` -> show/hide standings table.
 * `/hs standby` -> enable/disable addon (in case you disabled it from right-click menu this helps to re-enable it).